 Real Life Stories, LLC covers the entire process for you, from interviews to the printed book.
 We manage photograph scanning, design and printing.

-9. How is the cost of biography writing figured?
+9. How is the cost of biography or memoir writing figured?

 10. Can I offer my biography manuscript to a publisher or literary agent?